Whimsy Stick

 Flirt Pole Tips & FAQs

 Ground level, almost always.
-Natural prey runs along the ground — ground-level flirt pole movement forces sprint-and-cut mechanics that produce real physical and neurological fatigue.
+Natural prey runs along the ground.
+Ground-level movement forces sprint-and-cut mechanics that produce real physical and neurological fatigue.
 Overhead lure movement shifts dogs into vertical jumping, which is harder on joints and doesn’t produce the same tired.
 Keep the pole tip pointed down and sweep wide horizontal arcs.
 The lure should barely clear the ground on directional changes.

 Every 3 to 4 chase rounds.
-The catch completes the predatory sequence — grab, grip, shake, possess.
-Without it, the drive activates but never resolves, and the dog ends the flirt pole session more wound up than when it started.
+The catch completes the predatory sequence: grab, grip, shake, possess.
+Without it, the drive activates but never resolves, and the dog ends the session more wound up than when it started.
 After the catch give 5 to 10 seconds of grip and shake, then use drop-it to restart.
 Catching is not failure.
 It’s the whole point.

-Add a wait before every flirt pole release.
+Add a wait before every release.
 Move the lure, pause, wait for the dog to hold position before saying “get it.”
 Start with 2 seconds and build to 10 or 15 over several sessions.
 After each catch, use drop-it and return to position before restarting.
-The discipline is in that pause while the lure is actively moving — that’s where the real impulse control work happens, under actual prey drive rather than in a calm training environment.
+The discipline is in that pause while the lure is actively moving.
+That’s where the real work happens, under actual prey drive rather than in a calm training environment.
+For progressive drills, see the Impulse Control Drills guide.

-The Standard Whimsy Stick flirt pole is designed for dogs under 40 lbs.
-The Rugged XL is built for dogs over 40 lbs and any high-drive working breed.
-Using a standard-rated flirt pole with a large, high-drive dog is a safety issue — the line or pole can fail mid-session at the grab-and-shake phase.
-Both are also suitable for cats using the Standard version.
+The Standard is designed for dogs 30 lbs and under.
+The Rugged XL is built for dogs over 30 lbs and any high-drive working breed with reinforced construction rated for the forces large dogs generate at the grab-and-shake phase.
+Using a standard-rated pole with a large, high-drive dog is a safety issue: the line or pole can fail mid-session.

 Yes.
-Keep the flirt pole lure low and sweep it along the floor in tighter arcs.
-Use furniture as turning obstacles — the dog cuts around the couch instead of sprinting across a yard.
+Keep the lure low and sweep it along the floor in tighter arcs.
+Use furniture as turning obstacles.
+The dog cuts around the couch instead of sprinting across a yard.
 Reduce intensity slightly on hard floors to protect joints.
-A 5-minute indoor flirt pole session with proper technique still produces meaningful drive resolution.
-The apartment flirt pole guide covers indoor-specific setup in detail.
+A 5-minute indoor session with proper technique still produces meaningful drive resolution.
+The apartment guide covers indoor-specific setup in detail.

 Always.
-Store the flirt pole completely out of sight between sessions — closet, cabinet, somewhere the dog can’t see it.
-If the dog has access to it all day, the scarcity that drives engagement disappears and it just becomes another object in the room.
-The moment the flirt pole appears should be an event.
+Store it completely out of sight between sessions.
+Closet, cabinet, somewhere the dog can’t see it.
+If the dog has access all day, the scarcity that drives engagement disappears and it becomes another object in the room.
+The moment it appears should be an event.
 Keep that moment rare and it stays powerful.

 Now you know how to use it.